UL-UNAS: Ultra-Lightweight U-Nets for Real-Time Speech Enhancement via Network Architecture Search: Methodology

 \subsection{Problem formulation}

 We employ the T-F domain approach to build an ultra-lightweight SE model.
 The noisy speech can be expressed in the T-F domain as:

 where $X(t,f)$, $S(t,f)$, and $N(t,f)$ denote the complex spectrograms of the noisy speech, the clean speech, and the noise, respectively, with time index $t$ and frequency index $f$.
-The masking method is employed to obtain the enhanced speech, as we have found it performs better than mapping when the model size is restricted.
+We employ the masking method to obtain the enhanced speech, as it has been shown to perform better than mapping when the model size is limited.
 Although estimating cIRM is widely adopted in many SE models to recover the phase, we have observed that it is prone to yielding an estimated mask with nearly zero imaginary parts, meaning that it is downgraded to IRM.
-This is in alignment with the phenomena elucidated in \citet{PHASEN}.
-We attribute this to the insufficient capacity of the model.
-Constrained by the complexity of the model, many methods with greater performance potentials have proven to be inapplicable.
+This is in alignment with the phenomena elucidated in \cite{PHASEN}.
+We attribute this to the insufficient capacity of the ultra-lightweight models.
 Therefore, we resort to a straightforward yet effective IRM-based masking method to recover the clean spectrogram from the noisy one, which can be expressed as:

-where $\odot$ denotes element-wise multiplication and $\tilde{S}(t,f)$ represents the enhanced spectrogram.
+where $\otimes$ denotes element-wise multiplication and $\tilde{S}(t,f)$ represents the enhanced spectrogram.